-Long lasting, deep relationships are built on humility and vulnerability based trust.
-This applies with customers, internally, and with our suppliers.
+Long lasting, deep relationships are built on humility and vulnerability-based trust.
+This applies to customers, internal team members, and with our suppliers.
 These relationships are built over time and are critical to ensuring the success of our customers’ missions.

 Moving quickly doesn’t mean sacrificing quality.
 A highly modular and scalable product architecture, combined with a vertically integrated team and deep relationships with suppliers and customers, allows us to rapidly innovate while maintaining high quality.